-B. Billing
+7.2 Billing

-Once a month, the University of Illinois emails students, reminding them to view their student account for recent activity and to pay any amount due by the due date.
-The student account is available online for students and Authorized Payers to view and print, and includes all student account transactions such as: payments received, and charges and credits for tuition, fees, and housing.
+Once a month, the university e-mails students to remind them to view their student account for recent activity and to pay any amount due by the deadline.
+The student account is available online through Self-Service for students and authorized payers, and includes all student account transactions such as payments received and charges and credits for tuition, fees, and housing.